Wadd: The Life & Times of John C. Holmes

 Wadd: The Life & Times of John C. Holmes is a 1998 documentary about adult film icon John C. Holmes produced and directed by Cass Paley.
 It was the winner of Best Feature Documentary at the 1999 South by Southwest Film Festival held annually in Austin, Texas.

 Synopsis

-Documentary about the enemies, friends, and family of adult film icon John C. Holmes and their memories of him.
+The documentary examines the enemies, friends, and family of adult film icon John C. Holmes and their memories of him.
 It discusses the creation of the Johnny Wadd film series directed by Bob Chinn.
-It also covers the romantic relationships of John Holmes with first wife Sharon Holmes, his underage mistress Dawn Schiller, and his second wife, the porn actress Misty Dawn.
+It also covers the romantic relationships of John Holmes with first wife Sharon Holmes and his second wife, the porn actress Misty Dawn.
+It also covers how he groomed, sexually molested, and trafficked a 15-year-old child, Dawn Schiller.
 Finally, it covers Eddie Nash and Wonderland murders, as well as Holmes' death from AIDS.
 It is narrated principally by journalist Mike Sager, whose Rolling Stone story "The Devil and John Holmes" inspired the films Boogie Nights and Wonderland.
 It has been reformatted in HD for redistribution by The Sager Group LLC.